Agent Harnesses

 - Noise

-Trajectory matters: if an agent keeps getting corrected, the conversation history trains the next token toward more mistakes.
+Trajectory matters.
+If an agent keeps getting corrected, the conversation history trains the next token toward more mistakes.
+Errors compound.

-Solution: Frequent intentional compaction.
-When context fills or goes sideways, compress state to a markdown summary, start fresh.
-Sub-agents should be used for context isolation (dispatch to read a large area, return one sentence) — not as role analogues.
+The fix: compact early and often.
+When context fills or goes sideways, compress state to a markdown summary and start fresh.
+Use sub-agents for context isolation (dispatch to read a large area, return one sentence).
+Don’t use them as role analogues.

 2. Research → Plan → Implement